Dave Brubeck: Death

-Legacy
+Legacy and honors

-The Los Angeles Times noted that he "was one of Jazz's first pop stars", even though he was not always happy with his fame.
-He felt uncomfortable, for example, that Time magazine had featured him on the cover before it did so for Duke Ellington, saying, "It just bothered me."
+The Los Angeles Times noted that he "was one of Jazz's first pop stars", though he was not always happy with his fame.
+He felt uncomfortable, for example, that Time had featured him on the cover before it did so for Duke Ellington, saying, "It just bothered me."
 The New York Times noted he had continued to play well into his old age, performing in 2011 and in 2010 only a month after getting a pacemaker, with Times music writer Nate Chinen commenting that Brubeck had replaced "the old hammer-and-anvil attack with something almost airy" and that his playing at the Blue Note Jazz Club in New York City was "the picture of judicious clarity".

 In The Daily Telegraph, music journalist Ivan Hewett wrote: "Brubeck didn't have the réclame of some jazz musicians who lead tragic lives.
 He didn't do drugs or drink.
-What he had was endless curiosity combined with stubbornness", adding: "His work list is astonishing, including oratorios, musicals and concertos, as well as hundreds of jazz compositions.
+What he had was endless curiosity combined with stubbornness", adding: "His work list is astonishing, including oratorios, musicals, and concertos, as well as hundreds of jazz compositions.
 This quiet man of jazz was truly a marvel."

-In The Guardian, John Fordham said: "Brubeck's real achievement was to blend European compositional ideas, very demanding rhythmic structures, jazz song-forms and improvisation in expressive and accessible ways.
+In The Guardian, John Fordham said: "Brubeck's real achievement was to blend European compositional ideas, very demanding rhythmic structures, jazz song-forms, and improvisation in expressive and accessible ways.
 His son Chris told The Guardian: "when I hear Chorale, it reminds me of the very best Aaron Copland, something like Appalachian Spring.
 There's a sort of American honesty to it."
 Robert Christgau dubbed Brubeck the "jazz hero of the rock and roll generation".

-The Economist wrote: "Above all they found it hard to believe that the most successful jazz in America was being played by a family man, a laid-back Californian, modest, gentle and open, who would happily have been a rancher all his days—except that he couldn't live without performing, because the rhythm of jazz, under all his extrapolation and exploration, was, he had discovered, the rhythm of his heart."
+The Economist wrote: "Above all, they found it hard to believe that the most successful jazz in America was being played by a family man, a laid-back Californian, modest, gentle, and open, who would happily have been a rancher all his days—except that he couldn't live without performing, because the rhythm of jazz, under all his extrapolation and exploration, was, he had discovered, the rhythm of his heart."

 While on tour performing "Hot House" in Toronto, Chick Corea and Gary Burton completed a tribute to Brubeck on the day of his death.
 Corea played "Strange Meadow Lark", from Brubeck's album Time Out.

 In the United States, May 4 is informally observed as "Dave Brubeck Day".
 In the format most commonly used in the U.S., May 4 is written "5/4", recalling the time signature of "Take Five", Brubeck's best-known recording.
-In September 2019, musicologist Stephen A. Crist's book, Dave Brubeck's Time Out, provided the first scholarly book-length analysis of the seminal album.
+In September 2019, musicologist Stephen A. Crist's book, Dave Brubeck's Time Out, provided the first scholarly, book-length analysis of the seminal album.
 In addition to his musical analyses of each of the album's original compositions, Crist provides insight into Brubeck's career during a time he was rising to the top of the jazz charts.